IgorKowalczyk/majo.exe/README.md

        https://your-domain.com/dashboard
        https://your-domain.com/login
       ```
-8. Run `npm run majo` in your terminal
+8. Run `npm run majo:dashboard` in your terminal
 9. If everyting is ok go to your dashboard in browser (eg. to `localhost:8000`)
 > Note: See the example [`.env` file below](#example-env-file)!